unicode-org/cldr-staging/docs/ldml/v39/tr35-keyboards.md

 > * Secondary weight is the index of the character.
 This may be any value (character index, codepoint index) such that its value is greater than the character before it and less than the character after it.
 > * Tertiary weight is 0.
 > * Quaternary weight is the same as the secondary weight.

-_Attribute:_ `tertiary`
+>

-> This attribute gives the tertiary order value to the characters matched.
+> **tertiary** This attribute gives the tertiary order value to the characters matched.
 The value is a simple integer between -128 and +127 inclusive, or a space separated list of such integers.
 If missing, the value for all the characters matched is 0.
 We consider the tertiary value for a matched character in the string.
 >
 > * If the value is 0 then the character is considered to have a primary order as specified in its order value and is a primary character.
 > * If the value is non zero, then the order value must be zero otherwise it is an error.
 The character is considered as a tertiary character for the purposes of ordering.